 - In an amazing bit of packaging, the 137 is barely larger than the FE but packs a built-in autowinder and the four AA batteries needed to power it.
 Add the FE’s accessory winder and you really get an idea of how well packaged the 137 is.

 - And here we have one of the major party pieces.
 I love Zeiss lenses.
 Reasonably priced Zeiss lenses?
 Even better.
 In this case I opted for the Zeiss Planar 50mm f/1.7 at a reasonable bargain grade price of $133.

 Was tempted by the Planar f/1.4, but could not justify the extra $160+ for the .3 aperture gain.
 Your mileage may vary.
 Both get positive reviews.

 - A perk of this camera sharing the C/Y mount with Yashica cameras is that in addition to the excellent Zeiss lenses it also gives you access to the perfectly fine line of Yashica lenses for even less spend.
 Below is a 135mm f/2.8 picked up for $72 (along with the aforementioned less than $30 flash).
 And in addition, I found a 3rd party lens 28mm f/2.5 for less than $30 also.

 - Unconfirmed.
 But I am unconcerned.
 Foam was in excellent condition and barring some unforseen technical malady I am expecting no less than technical perfection based on my 35mm Contax experiences so far.
 Will report back once the first roll is done.

 Wrap up.
 Simple.
 This camera is amazing.
+(Link to another review that came to the same conclusion.)
 And to think I had never heard of it until I went in search of an RTS.
 For my purposes, this is the better camera.
 Time will tell if my optimism is rooted in reality.
 Below is a video I posted for this camera.